 Ward Circle Strategies understood that we are a small non-profit with limited funds and resources.
 They seamlessly worked alongside our organization and became part of the team – while leveraging our existing relationships to build a bigger national and local presence.
 Ward Circle Strategies stepped up when we found out on relatively short notice that one of our high-profile projects was going to be announced by President Obama in the State of the Union, and quickly helped us think through and implement our live social media strategy, – Preeti Mehta, Doorways to Dreams Fund (D2D.)

 Working with Julie Anbender of Ward Circle Strategies this past year has shown me just how professional and effective consultants can be.
 Not only was her work performance and ability above and beyond what was expected, her demeanor was always positive and cheerful.
-What a joy she was to work with – and always the consummate team player, – Kerri Childress, Director of Communications, Eunice Shriver National Institute of Child Health and Human Development.
+What a joy she was to work with – and always the consummate team player, – Kerri Childress, former Director of Communications, Eunice Shriver National Institute of Child Health and Human Development.